PRELIMINARY INVENTORY OF THE HAL GLICKSMAN PAPERS, CIRCA 1927-2010

 Scope and Content Note

-Contains trust agreement regarding donation of collection and excerpts from the will of William A. Clark.
+Contains trust agreement regarding donation of collection and excerpts from the

-Box 29, Folder 3-5
+box 29, folder 3-5

 Buildings and maintenance